cardoddsbharatdesk.com Latest Edition

 Core Summary

-Card counting in Indian Rummy is the process of tracking played and discarded cards to determine the real time probability of drawing the specific card you need.
-Unlike Blackjack, which tracks a running total, Rummy counting is about availability and elimination .
-In Indian Rummy, where a Pure Sequence is mandatory to ...
+Card counting in Indian Rummy is the practice of tracking discarded cards and your own hand to determine the probability of drawing the specific cards you need.
+Unlike Blackjack, you aren't tracking a deck wide total; you are tracking the availability of specific ranks and suits to decide whether to chase a sequence or...

 Key Modules